MultithreadCorner/Hydra.Python/docs/Events.rst

 Events Class
 ##############

+The Event class is a container class that holds the information corresponding to generated events.
+The Event class will not store the mother particle and store the N particle tuples with the element 0 storing the weight and rest of the elements storing the ``Vector4R`` of each particle.
 There are two types of Events one that runs on ``host`` and ``device``.
-Events container currently supports up to (N=10) particles in any number of Events.
+Events container currently supports up to (N=10) particles in final state with any number of Events.
 Both Host and Device Event classes add number (1 to 10) as their suffix to create Event for that number of particles and the type (host or device) is added as their prefix.